pcjn/log-monitoring-application/README.md

 • Check the file uploaded is .log

-• Allow the export of anomaly tasks as CSV file
+• Allow the export of anomaly tasks as CSV file (example can be found in assets directory)

 ## Development server